Spherical Poisson Waves

 \subsection{Acknowledgements}

+The research by SB was supported in part by the Simons Foundation grant 635136.
 The research by CD was supported by Sapienza Grant RM12117A6212F538.
-The research by DM was partially supported by the MIUR Departments of Excellence Program Math@ToV, CUP E83C18000100006.
-The research by APT was partially supported by Progetto di Eccellenza, Dipartimento di Scienze Matematiche, Politecnico di Torino, CUP: E11G18000350001.
+The research by DM was partially supported by the MIUR Departments of Excellence Programs Math@ToV and MatModTov.